kilfour/QuickFuzzr/Docs/B_Reference/P_Primitives/Methods/Guids.md

 # Guids
 Use `Fuzzr.Guid()`. *There is no overload.*
-- The default fuzzr never generates Guid.Empty.
+- The default Fuzzr never generates Guid.Empty.
 - `Fuzzr.Guid()` is deterministic when seeded.